FTRS (Home Commitment) Vacancy

 Annual Salary and Leave.
 Pay will be in accordance with the pay scales published for the reserve air forces.
 FTRS personnel are eligible for annual leave and public holidays in accordance with AP 3392 Vol 7 Leaflet 105 and JSP 760.

 Accommodation.
-Personnel serving on FTRS TCoS are entitled to Single Living Accommodation (SLA) if available, at entitled rates, if serving within the Air Command TLB.
+Personnel serving on FTRS TCoS are eligible to Single Living Accommodation (SLA) if available, at entitled rates, if serving within the Air Command TLB.
+However, due to a severe shortage, it is unlikely that accommodation will be available at RAF Waddington.

 Applicants should meet the following criteria.